the-technat/WALL-E/docs/sway-de.md

 Source: https://github.com/Alexays/Waybar

-Note: Waybar also uses FiraCode as it's font so make sure you have this installed.
-For icons it needs `ttf-font-awesome` or the patched nerdfont firacode.
+Note: Waybar also uses FiraCode Nerd Font as it's font so make sure you have this installed.

 ### Audio
 If we want to play some music we need some software for sounds.